Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Introduction

 Accordingly, we pursue a design that sidesteps both training-classifier and per-instance regeneration by focusing on stable, dynamics-aware signals, that can be reused across test samples.
-Viewed through a black-box perspective, the problem naturally invites a likelihood-free hypothesis testing formulation (\cite{32134,gerber2024likelihood}): when the true likelihood is unknown, we compare the empirical summary statistics of a test text against human and machine references.
+Viewed through a black-box perspective, the problem naturally invites a likelihood-free hypothesis testing formulation \cite{32134,gerber2024likelihood}: when the true likelihood is unknown, we compare the empirical summary statistics of a test text against human and machine references.
 Our summary statistic design is guided by two principles.
-First, because the references are existing corpora whose contexts differ from the test passage, the summary must be abstract and calibration-robust; second, decisions should exploit token dynamics which exposes rich local patterns (\cite{xu2025trainingfree}).
+First, because the references are existing corpora whose contexts differ from the test passage, the summary must be abstract and calibration-robust; second, decisions should exploit token dynamics which expose rich local patterns \cite{xu2025trainingfree}.
+Empirically, we observe a characteristic “recovery” pattern—LLM text tends to return to highly predictable tokens immediately after an unexpected one (Figure~\ref{fig:transition-heatmap-distribution}(a)).
 We therefore quantize token surprisal into interpretable states and summarize texts by their state-transition patterns, allowing decisions to depend on relative structure rather than absolute likelihood levels.
 This representation captures token dynamics and provides a stable, interpretable basis for likelihood-free comparison to human and machine references.

 In this paper, we present SurpMark, a black-box, reference-based detector that frames attribution as a likelihood-free hypothesis test.
 For each test text, token surprisals from a proxy LM are quantized into $k$ interpretable states.
-The text is summarized by its state-transition matrix and is then assigned a generalized Jensen-Shannon divergence score that measures its proximity to the human or machine reference transitions.
-We theoretically justify these choices on two grounds.
-First, our discretization–estimation analysis makes the bias–variance trade-off explicit; minimizing it yields the optimal discretization bins $k$.
-Second, we identify the GJS decision statistic with a normalized log-likelihood ratio for the human vs. machine hypotheses and establish the asymptotic normality of the decision statistic.
+The text is summarized by its state-transition matrix and is then assigned a generalized Jensen-Shannon (GJS) divergence score that measures its proximity to the human or machine reference transitions.
+These design choices motivate the theoretical analysis: Under an idealized Markov model fitted to the discretized surprisal states, we analyze how discretization affects the estimation of GJS and study the properties of our decision statistic.